 Interreg Volunteer Youth (IVY) initiative

-In March 2017, DG REGIO joined the initiative to offer young people aged 18-30 the possibility to serve as 'Interreg reporters' supporting an Interreg programme in promoting the concrete results of Interreg projects or as 'Interreg project partners' on a concrete project.
-This webpage will give you info and updates on the development of the initiative.
+In March 2017, the Directorate-General for Regional and Urban Policy (DG REGIO) joined the call from former European Commission President Juncker to engage young people in solidarity activities.
+The initiative Interreg Volunteer Youth offers young people aged 18-30 the possibility to serve as 'Interreg reporters' supporting an Interreg programme in promoting the concrete results of Interreg projects or as 'Interreg project partners' on a concrete project.
+You can read more about the initiative and current offers and news on the IVY webpage.

 But what this initiative offers exactly?